msab-ps/wireguard_aws/README.md

 # Install and use AWS-based Wireguard
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04
+Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04 or Amazon Linux 2.

 ## How use

 ### Installation
 ```
-git clone https://github.com/pprometey/wireguard_aws.git wireguard_aws
+git clone https://github.com/msab-ps/wireguard_aws.git wireguard_aws
 cd wireguard_aws
 sudo ./initial.sh
 ```